 Monthly Plan Description

-Race Pace Training (RPT): This is a version of race pace training, like USRPT but is used along with other types of sets in a training plan.
+Race Pace Training (RPT)= Like USRPT but used alongside other types of sets in a training plan.
 RPT sets target specific events.
-It’s training your mind and your body to cope and adapt to your specific race-pace.
-When you improve, your race-pace changes and the process starts again.
-The rest between repetitions is short because after 30 seconds your body starts to recover rather than maintain its optimum aerobic and lactic system.
+It trains your mind and body to cope and adapt to your specific race pace.